pavel-perina/panorama-jl/README.md

 First ever Julia code attempt :-)

+Panorama generator / voxel rendering engine that shows panorama as seen from certain location and annotates hills visible in the distance.

 As of 2021-08-28 it's for personal use as it contains many hard-coded variables (heightmap path, view set to Praděd,CZ)

 ## Historical background